Vietnam e-Visa 2025: Complete Guide & First-Hand Tips

 Our final thoughts

-Although the visa-exempt countries for Vietnam are still nowhere near countries like Thailand, it is a great thing that the list got expanded and the duration extended to 45 days.
+Although the list of visa-exempt countries for Vietnam is still nowhere near countries like Thailand, it is great that the list got expanded and the duration extended to 45 days (for a trial/promotional period).

-We hope that we answered all your questions about the application process and requirements.
-However, if you have any more questions, drop a comment below and let us know!
+We hope we answered all your questions about the application process and requirements.
+However, if you have more questions, comment below and let us know!

 Now that you hopefully have your visa, you might want to see what to do in Hanoi or Ho Chi Minh City, go canyoning in Da Lat, do the stunning Ha Giang Loop, go on a Ha Long Bay Cruise, enjoy the Trang An boat ride in the beautiful Ninh Binh, hike the Mua Caves Viewpoint, or visit the gorgeous old town of Hoi An.